Fraser Heights Secondary School: Programs

 Fraser Heights Secondary offers a wide variety of academic, athletic, and fine arts programs that have gained high acclaim across the Lower Mainland.
 Fraser Heights also offers a variety of advanced placement courses, including honours courses in math, science, and liberal arts.

 Fraser Heights is a branch school to the late French immersion programs offered at Fraser Wood Elementary and Erma Stephenson Elementary.

 Science Academy

 One of Fraser Heights' academic programs is a joint venture with Simon Fraser University called Science Academy.
 This is an all-year course extending over a period of two years, from grade 11 to grade 12.
 The course combines Pre-Calc 12, AP Calculus BC, Chemistry 11 and 12, Physics 11 and 12, AP Physics I and II, and a choice between Chemistry and Computer Science at Simon Fraser University.

-Many of the Science Academy students go on to study at top post secondary schools internationally, including Harvard, Yale, Cornell, UC Berkeley, Penn State, Duke, Johns Hopkins, UCLA, University of Washington, Carnegie Mellon, UofT, UBC, Waterloo, KAIST, and the University of Taiwan.

 School clubs

-Fraser Heights offers many school clubs, with more notable entries such as the Debate and Math Contest clubs.
+Fraser Heights offers many school clubs, such as the Homework club, Biology club, and Operation Smile club.

 Fraser Heights also offers the Math Contest Club, which focuses on the improvement of skills used in various math competitions, most notably the annual Math Challengers competition.
 Fraser Heights also has many notable alumni who are members of the Math Club, many of whom participated in competitions at both provincial and national levels.